3D render of a Ranch house designed by Cedreo

 Best for: Architects, home builders, interior designers, landscape designers

-Overview: Live Home 3D is the best free home design software for Mac and Windows — with full support for smartphones and tablets.
+Overview: Live Home 3D is one of the best free home design software for Mac, Windows, and mobile devices.

 Live Home 3D offers an intuitive, high-tech experience at a low price point.
 However, you’ll want to be realistic about how many features and add-ons you’ll need over time.
-While the app is free, the paid upgrades can add up if you’re not careful.
+While the app is free, the paid upgrades for additional 3D content can add up if you’re not careful.

 Key Features:

-• Create detailed 2D floor plans and 3D renderings
+• Create detailed 2D floor plans and 3D rendering

 • View and present projects in AR